APPLE: Attribute-Preserving Pseudo-Labeling for Diffusion-Based Face Swapping: Methodology

 \subsection{Overview}

-In this paper, we develop an attribute-preserving diffusion model for face swapping using a teacher–student training framework.
-Our method consists of three components.
-Sec.~\ref{subsec:problem} formalizes the standard conditional diffusion formulation for face swapping and defines the identity and attribute conditioning that our models follow.
-Sec.~\ref{subsec:teacher} presents our attribute-preserving diffusion teacher, trained with conditional deblurring and equipped with attribute-aware inversion at inference time to produce pseudo triplets that better retain target attributes.
-Sec.~\ref{subsec:student} then describes how a student diffusion model is trained on these pseudo triplets in a direct image-editing setting, where it conditions on clean target images, leading to improved attribute fidelity while maintaining identity consistency.
+Sec.~\ref{subsec:problem} formalizes the conventional conditional diffusion formulation for face swapping and defines the identity and attribute conditioning that our models follow.
+Sec.~\ref{subsec:teacher} presents our attribute-preserving diffusion teacher, trained with conditional deblurring.
+Sec.~\ref{subsec:pseudo} introduces attribute-aware inversion scheme to improve fine-grained attribute preservation.
+Sec.~\ref{subsec:student} then describes how a student diffusion model is trained with pseudo-label in a direct image-editing setting, leading to improved attribute fidelity while maintaining identity consistency.